 Poll: Thinking of writing Big Hero 6 fanfics because 3 that movie/the potential, but I gotta say (POTENTIAL SPOILERS), am I the only one who's reeeeeeeally annoyed at how nearly every fic in that section involves undoing the big death that anchors the movie?
 Vote Now!

-Author has written 83 stories for Super Smash Brothers, Mario, Pokémon, Legend of Zelda, Law and Order: CI, Advance Wars, Ice Climber, Mentalist, In Plain Sight, Person of Interest, Need for Speed series, Star Fox, Teen Titans, and Donkey Kong Country.
+Author has written 86 stories for Super Smash Brothers, Mario, Pokémon, Legend of Zelda, Law and Order: CI, Advance Wars, Ice Climber, Mentalist, In Plain Sight, Person of Interest, Need for Speed series, Star Fox, Teen Titans, Donkey Kong Country, and Avengers.

 Why do I write?